Prajwalgawai/final_messenger/README.md

 Fork and clone the repo and follow the below steps:

 - Install Node.js
-- Open client and server directories in VS code
+- Open the whole Folder in Vs Code or with Any other IDE
 - Install Dependencies using the command

 ```